 If you are planning to get married at a specific hotel or are staying at one on your honeymoon, a hotel credit card could also be a smart way to offset some of your expenses.

 For example, if you are a CardName cardholder, you could earn some major bonus points and rewards just for handling wedding expenses with your card.
-New cardholders can earn three free nights (each valued at up to 50,000 points) after spending $3,000 on purchases in your first three months from account opening.
+For a limited time, new cardholders can earn 100,000 points after spending $3,000 on purchases in your first three months from account opening.
 Additionally, this card offers up to 17 points for every dollar spent at participating Marriott Bonvoy properties; 3X total points on up to $6,000 in combined purchases at gas stations, restaurants and grocery stores each year; and two points for every dollar spent on everything else.
 So say you book a wedding venue at an eligible property that costs $5,000 – you stand to earn as many as 85,000 points on that purchase alone as well as qualify for the welcome bonus if you’re a new cardholder.
 That’s some great perks just for booking your wedding at a participating Marriott Bonvoy property!
 Even if you’re not getting married at a Bonvoy property, there’s a good chance you might stay in one on your honeymoon, considering that there are over 30 hotel brands all across the world that fall under the Bonvoy umbrella (The Ritz-Cartlon, St. Regis, JW Marriott, Sheraton, Westin, Four Points, and Aloft Hotels, just to name a few).
 There’s a lot of point-earning potential with this card when it comes to your wedding – and beyond, thanks to two points earned on all “other” purchases.
+(Information related to the Marriott Bonvoy Boundless® Credit Card has been collected independently by CardRatings and was neither reviewed nor provided by the card issuer)

 Cardholders can also earn a free night award every year after the account’s anniversary (up to 35,000 point value), which could be a great perk to put towards the wedding night, if you have the card far enough in advance, or perhaps towards an anniversary trip later down the line.